 - Data capture in connection with the use of our website

-- Data capture during use of our online shop
+- Data capture when using our online shop

 - Transfer of data to other parties